amaarora/amaarora.github.io/_posts/2021-03-13-optimizers.md

 # "Adam" and friends

 Who's Adam?
-Why should I care about "his" friends?!
+Why should we care about "his" friends?!

 [Adam](https://arxiv.org/abs/1412.6980) is an `Optimizer`.
-He has many friends but his dearest are [SGD](http://www.cs.toronto.edu/~hinton/absps/momentum.pdf), Momentum & [RMSprop](https://www.cs.toronto.edu/~tijmen/csc321/slides/lecture_slides_lec6.pdf).
+He has many friends but his dearest are [SGD](http://www.cs.toronto.edu/~hinton/absps/momentum.pdf), [Momentum]((http://www.cs.toronto.edu/~hinton/absps/momentum.pdf)) & [RMSprop](https://www.cs.toronto.edu/~tijmen/csc321/slides/lecture_slides_lec6.pdf).

 Each of Adam's friends has contributed to Adam's personality.
 So to get to know Adam very well, we should first meet the friends.
 We start out with `SGD` first, then meet `Momentum`, `RMSprop` and finally `Adam`.

 > In this blog post we are going to re-implement `SGD`, `SGD with Momentum`, `RMSprop` & `Adam`.
 The major contribution of this blog post is to help the reader re-implement these algorithms keeping the implementations simple & by using minimal lines of code.
 We try to understand these algoirthms from a code perspective rather than from a mathematical perspective.
 I would also like to refer the reader to Sebastian Ruder's blog on Optimizers [here](https://ruder.io/optimizing-gradient-descent/) for a more theoretical introduction.
-We also compare the implementations with PyTorch's to compare accuracy.
+We also compare the implementations with PyTorch's implementations to check accuracy.

 This blog post has been structured the following way: